NBeeCC/NIJI-EN-OSRP-GUIDE/README.md

 - Next open up your Minecraft Launcher, there the "OptiFine" profile should already be selected, if it is not, change the profile so it has the right version you chose.
 ![Minecraft Launcher](https://cdn.discordapp.com/attachments/1131312669773795428/1131314604077756517/image.png)

-- Launch the game!
+- Click on "PLAY".
+It may give you a warning about a modified Java Edition installation, click on "I understand the risks, don't warn me again" and click Play.
 It will take a little while to install.
 The pack will not yet be installed, but Optifine should be installed.
 - Once the game launches, if you properly launched Optifine you should see Minecraft ____ (Modded) on the bottom left corner.

 ![Minecraft](https://cdn.discordapp.com/attachments/1131312669773795428/1131317416085962782/2023-07-19_15.09.27.png)